elastic/elasticsearch/x-pack/plugin/sql/connectors/tableau/tdvt/README.md

 2. Adapt the [config file](https://www.elastic.co/guide/en/logstash/current/configuration-file-structure.html#configuration-file-structure) under the `logstash` folder, updating the <path>, <host> and <password> tags in it.

-3. Relaunch Logstash and wait until the files have been ingested. `calcs` index will need to have 17 documents and `staples` 54860.
+3. Relaunch Logstash using the updated config file in previous step and wait until the files have been ingested. `calcs` index will need to have 17 documents and `staples` 54860.

 ## Running TDVT